Certified algorithms for equilibrium states of local quantum Hamiltonians: Introduction

-Note, that while our definition of thermal states is more general, an equivalent promise for the undecidable problem is guaranteed in \cite{bausch2021uncomputability}.
-We prove as a consequence of Theorem~\ref{thm:main}: \begin{theorem}[Decidability of translation-invariant ground state and thermal observables] The Equilibrium Observable Problem is decidable. \end{theorem}
+Note that this is a promise problem where the objective is to decide if all the equilibrium states have an expectation value per site $>a$ or all the equilibrium states have an expectation value per site $<a$. \begin{theorem}[Decidability of translation-invariant ground state and thermal observables] The Equilibrium Observable Problem is decidable. \end{theorem}

-\paragraph{Main ingredients} As we are dealing with infinite systems, we adopt the operator algebraic formulation of quantum mechanics~\cite{brbook1,brbook}.
-In this setting, a state is defined as a normalized positive linear functional $\omega:\cA\to \CC$ on the algebra of observables $\cA$.\footnote{We omit the formal definition of $\cA$ at this point, and refer to Section \ref{sec:preliminaries} instead.} At $T = 0$, an equilibrium state or ground state is defined via the condition
+\paragraph{Main ingredients} For clarity of the discussion, we focus here on finite systems.
+A key ingredient to obtain our algorithms is to use an operator algebraic characterization of equilibrium states.
+These are expressed solely in terms of $\tr(\rho b)$ for operators $b$.
+For $T=0$, the common definition of an equilibrium state is a state supported on the eigenspace of $H$ with the minimum eigenvalue.
+It turns out that an equivalent operator algebraic formulation of this condition is:

-where $[H,a]$ is the commutator.
-Intuitively, the condition above expresses the fact that the energy of $\omega$ has to increase under any local perturbation.
-At positive temperature $T=1/\beta > 0$, thermal equilibrium states are defined via the Kubo-Martin-Schwinger (KMS) condition\footnote{Equation \eqref{eq:kms1} is the KMS condition for finite systems.
-See Section \ref{sec:preliminaries} for the rigorous statement of the KMS condition for infinite systems.}
+where $[H,a]$ is the commutator and $a$ is an arbitrary observable.
+Intuitively, the condition above expresses the fact that the energy of $\rho$ has to increase under any perturbation.
+There are two crucial facts about \eqref{eq:gs}: First, if $a$ is supported on a small set $\Lambda$ of sites then the condition~\eqref{eq:gs} only depends on $\tr(\rho b)$ for operators $b \in \overline{\Lambda}$, where we recall that $\overline{\Lambda} = \Lambda \cup \bdex \Lambda$.
+Second, the inequalities in~\eqref{eq:gs} can be concisely captured by a convex constraint involving the positivity of a Hermitian matrix that depends linearly on $\rho$.
+By restricting the operators $a$ in \eqref{eq:gs} to be supported on $\Lambda$, this leads to~\eqref{eq:optintro} for $T=0$.

+At positive temperature $T=1/\beta > 0$, the situation is more complicated.
+As previously mentioned, the common definition of a thermal equilibrium state is given by $\rho = \frac{e^{-\beta H}}{\tr(e^{-\beta H})}$.
+It turns out that an equivalent operator algebraic formulation is via the Kubo-Martin-Schwinger (KMS) condition:

 In the classical case, when the Hamiltonian is diagonal in a basis $\{\ket{\sigma}\}_{\sigma}$, Equation \eqref{eq:kms1} reduces to

 for all $\sigma, \sigma'$.
 When $\sigma'$ is obtained from $\sigma$ by flipping a single spin, these are known as the spin-flip equations and are exploited in the bootstrap approach for the classical Ising model \cite{bootstrapisinglattice}.